From Popular Front to the Spanish Civil War and World War Two

 Numbers: 21, 22, 33, 44, 52, 54, 77, 141,198

-Montparnasse was the centre of the Parisian art world In the early 20th century.
+Close to the heaving left-leaning cultural centre of Montparnasse in the early 20th century, the Avenue was where many artists and writers chose to live and work.
 Mondrian lived and worked at No. 33 at the end of 1911; Douanier Rousseau was at No. 44 from 1893 to 1905; Diego Rivera lived at No 52 after returning from Mexico where he had feted the centenary of the Mexican Revolution.

-The Russian artist Marie Vassilieff opened her first art school in 1908 at No. 54 and in 1911 it moved to No. 21.
-During the First World War she opened a ‘canteen’ there, providing very cheap meals for often starving artists.
-Apollinaire, Chagall, Matisse and dozens of others benefited.
+During the First World War Vassilieff opened a ‘canteen’ there, providing very cheap meals for often starving artists and their models.
+Apollinaire, Matisse and dozens of others benefited.
 Operating as a private club Vassilieff was also able to avoid the curfew, with music and dancing in the evenings.

-After Aimé-Jules Dalou, a supporter of the Paris Commune, was allowed to return from exile in 1879, he lived at No. 22, near his workshop, until he died there in 1902.
-It was while he was there that he sculpted many of his most famous pieces, including in 1889 his Triumph of the Republic for the Place de la Nation and in 1890 his Monument to Eugene Delacroix for the Luxembourg Garden.
+It was while Dalou lived at No. 22 that he sculpted many of his most famous pieces, including in 1889 his Triumph of the Republic for the Place de la Nation and in 1890 his Monument to Eugene Delacroix for the Luxembourg Garden.

 The Brasserie des Trois Mousquetaires at No. 77 was one of many bars Simone de Beauvoir visited between 1937 and 1939.